 You need an attorney who has experience handling military divorces and who understands the state, federal, and military laws that might affect the matter.

 At the Sachdev Law Group, APC, our San Diego family law attorneys have decades of combined experience helping military couples get divorced.
 We’re intimately familiar with the laws and procedures that might affect your case.
 Our San Diego law firm, led by Puja A. Sachdev, is one of the most qualified to handle your complex divorce case.

 That’s because Attorney Sachdev is not just a divorce lawyer.
 She’s also a Certified Family Law Specialist (CFLS), trained family law mediator, and a Certified Divorce Financial Analyst.
 That means your case will be in experienced and skilled hands.

-Contact our San Diego law firm to schedule a free consultation today.
+Contact our San Diego law firm to schedule a consultation today at (619) 866-3756.
 Our experienced military divorce lawyers are here to help you navigate what is probably one of the most difficult times of your life.
-We’ll do everything we can do secure the results you want and need.
+We’ll do everything we can do to secure the results you want and need.

 Military divorces tend to be quite different from divorces involving civilians.
 Here are a few of the most notable differences that you’ll have to navigate in your military divorce case.

 Which state will have jurisdiction over your divorce?
 For civilians who live in San Diego full-time, the answer is easy – California.
 However, military families tend to move around a lot.
 If you or your military spouse are stationed in California, and have been for at least 6 months, you can seek a divorce in the state.

 California can have jurisdiction over your divorce.
 Things can get complicated if you have a family home in another state or if your spouse lives elsewhere.

 California might have jurisdiction over the dissolution of marriage, but might not have the power to make decisions about property division, child custody, and/or child support if those matters are under the control of a different state.